 Tell us what you particularly liked about the product

 Tell us what you particularly disliked about the product

 Did you enjoy using the product?
 Not especially.

 Would you recommend the product to a friend?
 No

 Use this box to explain your overall score

-It performs well enough, but there are some niggly issues that detract from the good.
-There are too many other pumps in the market at this price that perform just as well and are nicer to use to make me score this any higher than average.
+It performs well enough, and has a couple of nice touches but there are too many other pumps in the market at this price that perform as well or better

 About the tester